xcq-ca/starter-hugo-academic/content/project/gtahealthcare/index.md

   alt_text: Cartoon image of heart, ID card, and human with clipboard.
 Image by
     mohamed hassan on pxhere.
 ---
-What are graduate assistants' experiences with their university provided health insurance?
+What are graduate assistants' experiences with the health insurance provided by their university?